 We have two computer labs which are used for class teaching.
 Emphasis is placed on exploring the creative uses of computers so that they might be used to complement other subjects.
 In addition, we employ remediation software for enhancing pupils' Mathematics abilities, and Afrikaans and Zulu vocabulary and reading abilities.

-We also offer Information Technology as a Matric subject to pupils in Grades 10 to 12, focusing on problem solving using Java as a programming language.
+We also offer Information Technology as a Matric subject to pupils in Grades 10 to 12, focusing on problem-solving using Java as a programming language.
 Immigrant pupils and those who are exempt from offering a First Additional Language are encouraged to enrol for the Computer Applications Technology course which is run as a distance learning course embracing Internet technologies.

-Much of the College's academic coursework and academic planning documents is already available on our extensive Intranet giving pupils access to this from both at home and at school.
+Much of the College's academic coursework and academic planning documents are already available on our extensive Intranet giving pupils access to this from both at home and at school.
 Our policy documents are all available online in a "wiki" format for quick and easy access by any of our school stakeholders.
 Importantly, we embrace a unique academic administration system which allows teachers, parents and pupils of Beaulieu College to make much more effective use of the academic indicators that are gained through testing and assessment to better guide and inform the remediation of pupils.

 Currently, Beaulieu College is in the process of rolling out a campus-wide wireless network to accommodate all types of devices that might be used.
 This provides quick access to the resources on our local network as well as allowing pupils to explore Internet based resources too.